pratikbuilds/x402-cli/README.md

 # x402-cli

 A command-line interface for interacting with x402 APIs on Solana.
-This CLI tool enables you to make GET requests to x402-protected endpoints, automatically handling payment requirements using Solana payments.
+This CLI tool enables you to make GET and POST requests to x402-protected endpoints, automatically handling payment requirements using Solana payments.

 ## Features